google/zetasql/docs/functions-and-operators.md

 The `json_path_string_literal` parameter identifies the value or values you want to obtain from the JSON-formatted string.
-You construct this parameter using the [JSONPath][json-link-to-code-google-json-path] format.
+You construct this parameter using the [JSONPath][json-path] format.
 As part of this format, this parameter must start with a `$` symbol, which refers to the outermost level of the JSON-formatted string.
 You can identify child values using dot or surrounded by double quotes.
 If the JSON object is an array, you can use brackets to specify the array index.

 JSONPath | Description
 -------- | ----------------------